Genesis 18:16-19:29 · Genesis · Updated April 25, 2026

 Interpretation and theological stakes

 One mainstream interpretation, particularly within Rabbinic Judaism, views the sin of Sodom as primarily rooted in inhospitality and social injustice.
 This perspective is grounded in the behavior of the Sodomites towards the angels and Lot.
 The emphasis on Lot's insistence to host the angels (Genesis 19:1-3) contrasts sharply with the city's violent rejection of strangers.
 The demand of the Sodomite men to assault the visitors (Genesis 19:4-5) is interpreted as an ultimate act of inhospitality.
 This reading argues that the social fabric of Sodom was fundamentally corrupt, which is why God’s judgment was inevitable.
-The failure to protect and care for the vulnerable is seen as the core grievance against the city.
+The failure to protect and care for the vulnerable is the core grievance against the city.

 In contrast, traditional Christianity often interprets the sin of Sodom as primarily sexual immorality, particularly highlighting homosexuality.
 This view leans heavily on the text's description of the Sodomites' intentions towards the angels (Genesis 19:5).
 The narrative of attempted sexual violence is considered indicative of a broader moral decay within the city.
 The Christian tradition often draws connections between this passage and other biblical texts condemning sexual immorality, framing Sodom’s destruction as a warning against deviant sexual behavior.
-This interpretation places significant weight on the specific actions described, viewing them as symptomatic of deeper moral failures.
+This interpretation places weight on the specific actions described, viewing them as symptomatic of deeper moral failures.

 Continue reading with a Scholar plan